Self-BOT — operator surface

-I'm Luis Adrian, a self-taught backend engineer in Buenos Aires building my own agentic stack: context transport, retrieval substrates, and the operational glue that keeps multi-agent systems honest in production.
+I'm Luis Adrian, a self-taught backend engineer in Buenos Aires building and operating my own agentic stack: Meridian for context transport and skill dynamic injection, and Self-BOT as an AI assistant.

 Self-taught.
 Linux-native.
 CLI-first.